bkonicek/bkonicek.github.io/content/post/oracle-k8s-2/index.md

 Make any other changes you'd like and click "Next" to review and then create your cluster.
 It will take some time to create.
 Once it is ready you can click on it and then click "Access Cluster" for instructions on setting up your kubeconfig.
 You can confirm it is working with a command like `kubectl get nodes`.

 ## Next steps
 Your cluster is now created and accessible and you can start using it however you'd like.
-I'll be publishing Part 3 soon with notes on day-2 operations in the context of running the cluster in OCI as well as some other things to be aware of around Always Free limits.
+In [Part 3]({{< ref "/oracle-k8s-3" >}}) I'll cover some important considerations when it comes to day-2 operations in the context of running the cluster in OCI as well as some other things to be aware of around Always Free limits.

 I would also recommend over the next couple days logging in to the console every so often and visiting the [Cost Analysis](https://cloud.oracle.com/account-management/cost-analysis) page to make sure nothing is racking up charges unexpectedly.
 The sooner you catch it the sooner you can shut it down and figure out how to fix it before it costs you too much money.